wilson-lyc/Scent4You/models/README.md

+# Kind Tips
-The model was too large to upload successfully.
-Please visit: xxxx to download the model to this folder.
-You should ensure that the NEM.pth and PEM.pth files are present in this folder before running the code.
+Please download `NEM.pth` and `PEM.pth` from [Google Drive](https://drive.google.com/drive/folders/188M7Jm3XoOrvLZH5gR6HTlOki1tPprWm?usp=sharing) to this folder.
+You should ensure that the `NEM.pth` and `PEM.pth` files are present in this folder before running the code.